 3. Application submittal.
-Application for ~~expedited abbreviated~~ plat approval shall be submitted to the Planning Director or designee on or before 3:00 p.m. at least twenty-five (25) working days prior to the date of the City Council memo deadline.
-The ~~electronic~~ application form is provided ~~in Appendix H online~~ "~~Expedited Abbreviated~~ Final Plat Application" and must be accompanied by the required final plat, supporting documents and applicable fee. - D. Final Plat and Supporting Documents Contents and Submittal Copies.
-The subdivider shall submit one (1) electronic copy ~~in either AutoCad ® or ArcGIS ® format and one (1) copy in .pdf, .jpg or .tif format~~.
+Application for abbreviated plat approval shall be submitted to the Planning Director or designee on or before 3:00 p.m. at least twenty-five (25) working days prior to the date of the City Council memo deadline.
+The electronic application form is provided online "Abbreviated Final Plat Application" and must be accompanied by the required final plat, supporting documents and applicable fee. - D. Final Plat and Supporting Documents Contents and Submittal Copies.
+The subdivider shall submit one (1) electronic copy.
 The subdivider must also submit two (2) signed mylar originals of the final plat.
-The form and content of final plat is provided ~~in Appendix J online~~ "Final Plat Requirements."
-The final plat must be accompanied by a complete ~~expedited abbreviated~~ review plat application form as provided ~~in Appendix H online~~ "~~Expedited Abbreviated~~ Final Plat Application", a subdivision title commitment or title guarantee prepared within the previous six (6) months, all supporting documents and the required review fee. - E. Review Procedure.
+The form and content of final plat is provided online "Final Plat Requirements."
+The final plat must be accompanied by a complete abbreviated review plat application form as provided online "Abbreviated Final Plat Application", a subdivision title commitment or title guarantee prepared within the previous six (6) months, all supporting documents and the required review fee. - E. Review Procedure.
 Planning staff shall route the application, final plat and supporting documents to the appropriate departments and officials for their signatures within sufficient time to assure the documents are placed on the first available agenda of the governing body for their consideration and authorized signatures. - F. Governing Body Action.
 At a regularly scheduled meeting, the governing body shall consider the following information in deciding whether to approve or deny a final plat: 1.
 The effect on agriculture, agricultural water user facilities, local services, the natural environment, wildlife, wildlife habitat, and public health and safety (76-3-608 (3)(a), MCA); and 2.
 Compliance with: - a.
 The Montana Subdivisions and Platting Act (76-3-101 et seq., MCA) (76-3-608 (3)(b), MCA); and - b.
 The provision of easements for the location and installation of any planned utilities(76-3-608(3)(c), MCA); and - c.
-The provision of legal and physical access to each parcel within the subdivision (76-3-608(3)(d), MCA); and
+The provision of legal and physical access to each parcel within the subdivision (76-3-608(3)(d), MCA); and - d.

-- d.
 The required notation of that access on the applicable plat and any instrument of transfer concerning the parcel (76-3-608(3)(d), MCA); and - e.
 Local zoning requirements; and 3.
 Consistency with the adopted Growth Policy, Transportation Plan, and the Heritage Trail Plan.
 4. The governing body shall give due weight and consideration to the subdivider's expressed preferences (76-3-608(5)(b), MCA).
 The governing body may not deny approval of a subdivision based solely on the subdivision's impacts on educational services, or based solely on parcels within the subdivision having been designated as wildland-urban interface parcels under 76-13-145, MCA (76-3-608(1), MCA), or based solely on compliance with the Growth Policy (76-3-605(2)(b), MCA).
-5. In the event the governing body denies the final plat, it shall send a letter to the subdivider stating the reasons for the denial along with written findings of fact (76-3-608(4), MCA).

-G. Approval Period.
+5. In the event the governing body denies the final plat, it shall send a letter to the subdivider stating the reasons for the denial along with written findings of fact (76-3-608(4), MCA). - G. Approval Period.
 Final plat approval shall be in force not more than twelve (12) months from the date of the governing body's approval.
 At the end of the period the governing body may, at the request of the subdivider, after review and recommendation of the Planning Board, extend its approval for no more than twelve (12) months.